 Simmer down, now.
 Before you latch onto grandiose and maniacal visions of rolling gun fights ala the Mad Max school of survival strategy, I should explain that I am explicitly not talking about weaponizing your vehicle with guns, missiles, power saws, rock drills, or anything else of the post-apocalyptic persuasion.

-I am instead talking about outfitting your vehicle with the kit and the enhancements to give you an edge when you need your vehicle to get you around the bend to your BOL, wherever that might be.
+I am instead talking about outfitting your vehicle with the kit and the enhancements to give you an edge when you need your vehicle to get you around the bend to your bug-out location, wherever that might be.

-This kit can take the form of items to reduce the chance of damage or mitigate it when it does occur or add capability that your stock vehicle might be lacking in.
+This kit can take the form of items to reduce the chance of damage or mitigate it when it does occur or add capability that your stock vehicle might be lacking.

 No matter what form it takes, you can be assured all of the potential upgrades in this article fit squarely into the “no flash, all dash” class of automotive upgrades.